ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 epoch-tick-list:

 : A sequence of byte strings used by RATS roles in trust domain as extra data (`handle`) in the generation of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
-Each Epoch Tick in the list is used in a consecutive generation of a conceptual messages.
+Each Epoch Tick in the list is used in a consecutive generation of a conceptual message.
 Asserting freshness of a conceptual message including an Epoch Tick from the epoch-tick-list requires some state on the receiver side to assess if that Epoch Tick is the appropriate next unused Epoch Tick from the epoch-tick-list.

 #### Creation